TurkuNLP/Deep_Learning_in_LangTech_course/README.md

 * [bow_classifier_with_embeddings.ipynb](bow_classifier_with_embeddings.ipynb)

-# Topic 3: Text Classification with conv-nets
+# Topic 3: Text classification with conv-nets

 Introduction to convolutional neural networks, how to apply them to text and what they are doing